Twitter users are exposing pro-Russian sentiment in China, and Beijing is not happy - KTVZ

 China’s state media has lashed out against what it decries as “cherry picked content.”
 The overseas arm of the People’s Daily — the mouthpiece of China’s ruling Communist Party — has claimed the translators behind the movement are guilty of attributing the “extreme remarks” of some netizens to the “whole country.”

-Outside China, media experts caution the posts do not show a holistic view of public opinion in China — though could still be valuable in bringing these elements of China’s media sphere to light.
+Outside China, media experts caution the posts do not show a holistic view of public opinion in China and appear to at least partially be selected for shock value, but could still be useful in bringing these elements of China’s media sphere to light.
 Critics also say the group’s tweets show evidence of its own bias — such as in posts that use a term comparing China to Nazi Germany.

 Posts which gain traction on China’s social media must be seen in light of its highly censored environment, where nationalistic voices thrive and liberal ones have largely retreated or been censored, experts say.